Add art and soul to your home

 While one's choice of art can be subjective, artworks add character to a home.
 Whether you are thinking about making your first purchase or already own several pieces, consider these factors when purchasing and displaying art.

+If you are looking to purchase an addition to an existing gallery wall, evaluate its size and colours so it does not overwhelm other pieces.

-Also, if the other artworks in your display area are mostly in pastel tones, purchase a similarly light-hued painting so everything is in harmony.
+If the other artworks in your display area are mostly in pastel tones, get a similarly light-hued painting so everything is in harmony.

 Function: When positioned over a sofa or bed, a large painting frames the furniture, unifying the look and creating a focal point.
 Elsewhere, its statement-making power can jazz up empty walls.